Commands

 recall and probe accept two composable filters:

---kind <skill|agent|rule|tool>narrows to one item kind.--source <selector>narrows to items from a matching source.
-The selector is an exact name, an unambiguous trailing suffix (repoorowner/repo), or a glob matched against the fullhost/owner/repoidentity (so*spans/):
+--kind <skill|agent|rule|tool>narrows to one item kind.--source <filter>narrows to items from a matching source.
+The filter is an exact name, a trailing suffix (repoorowner/repo; a multi-source match is normal, not an error), or a glob matched against the fullhost/owner/repoidentity (so*spans/):

 mind recall --kind skill